AmeerahDavis/-my--portfolio/README.md

 Hi there! 👋
 Welcome to my personal portfolio website!
 This is where I showcase my projects, hobbies, and a little slice of me. 🌷

-You can also view the live site here: [My Cute Portfolio on Netlify](https://your-netlify-link.netlify.app) 💻✨
+You can also view the live site here: https://ameerahdavisportfolio.netlify.app/
 ---

 ## 💻 About Me